cnzJohn/gitskills/README.md

- test 1 let me check adf nd ok.
+Let me check this time!